-The NAIC SAP defines fair value, establishes a framework for measuring fair value, and outlines the disclosure requirements related to fair value measurements.
+The National Association of Insurance Commissioner Practices and Procedures manual defines fair value, establishes a framework for measuring fair value, and outlines the disclosure requirements related to fair value measurements.
 The fair value hierarchy is as follows:

 Level 1 - Quoted (unadjusted) prices for identical assets in active markets.